jpedro/jpedro.github.io/bash-dispatch.md

 ### Enter dispatch

-Lately, I'm using a `dispatch` functions that tries to find the subcommand from available functions.
+Lately, I'm using a `dispatch` function that tries to find the subcommand from available functions.
 Like this:

 ```bash